ZhuofuLi/ZTF-Jupiter-Trojan-Rotation-Periods/README.md

 ## **Data Sources and Acknowledgements**
 Photometric data were sourced from the **Zwicky Transient Facility (ZTF)**.
 This research contributes to understanding the rotational properties and physical characteristics of Jupiter Trojans, offering insights into their formation and the dynamical history of the early Solar System.

 ---

+## **Future Work**
+These findings lay the groundwork for future analyses using data from the **Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST)**.
+LSST's deeper imaging and higher temporal cadence will enable the identification of rotational periods for smaller Trojans (down to ~1 km), refining our understanding of their spin barrier and density distributions.

+---

+## **How to Cite**
+If you use this dataset in your research, please cite it as:

+TBD

+---

+## **License**
+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

+---